 If you haven’t heard of or seen the power of drones for yourself yet, now might be the time.
-The use of drones to collect and use environmental data is revolutionizing the industry as their use expands into surveying and mapping, inspections, 3D modeling, and a variety of other remote sensing purposes.
+The idea of collecting environmental data with drones is revolutionizing the industry, expanding into surveying and mapping, inspections, 3D modeling, and a variety of other remote sensing purposes.
 Practicality, safety, and affordability over traditional data collection solutions makes drone technology an increasingly popular choice for environmental data gathering at project sites across the country.

 Is Drone Technology Right for Your Project or Site?